SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex2-Instance/README.md

 * If you are a non-trial user, you'll be able to create another instance, but be sure to provide a different instance name as SAP HANA Cloud does not allow creation of instances with same names.
 * If you are using the SAP BTP Shared Subaccount for this exercise, please follow the steps to learn the process, but **cancel** the creating at the end of step 5.

-> **Note**
-Your note text here that creating a new SAP HANA Cloud instance takes approx. 10 mins.
+> Creating a new SAP HANA Cloud instance takes approx. 10 mins.

 Let's see how to create SAP HANA Cloud, SAP HANA Database and SAP HANA Cloud, Data Lake instances directly from the SAP HANA Cloud Central Overview page.